 Previous Fellows

 Dr. Al-Salmay has joined us after the completion of his general surgery residency in Northwell Health Hospital, Manhasset, NY.
-Currently, Dr. AL-Salmay is works as a transplant surgeon and Assistant Professor of Surgery at the University of Louisville Medical Center.
+Currently, Dr. Al-Salmay is works as a transplant surgeon and Assistant Professor of Surgery at the University of Louisville Medical Center.

 Dr. Juengel has extended his training as a research fellow in islet transplantation at our Program.